 If you don’t have balls, use rolled up socks.

-See this video for details on the rules for this very inclusive game you can play anywhere.
+See our video on the rules for this very inclusive game you can play anywhere.

 Give your child a bucket.
-This could rest on the floor if they are in sitting or in their arms in standing.
+This could rest on the floor or be held in their arms.

 Throw a beanbag or other soft toy into the air and they need to move the bucket to catch it.

-As they get better, make the bucket or container smaller so they have to increase their accuracy.
+As they improve, make the bucket or container smaller so they have to increase their accuracy.

 You could also make the ball small or harder for an extra challenge.

 Start with a big soft ball and standing/ sitting very close together.
-Roll the ball into your child’s hands so they get used to holding it and balancing the ball between 2 hands.
+Roll the ball into the child’s hands so they get used to holding it and balancing the ball between 2 hands.

-Ask your child to throw it back and keep practising until they are accurate to you at a very small distance.
+Ask the child to throw it back and keep practising until they are accurate to you at a very small distance.